core-wg/oscore/draft-ietf-core-object-security.md

 * AEAD Algorithm (alg).
 The COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

 * Key Derivation Function.
-The HMAC based HKDF used to derive Sender Key, Recipient Key, and Context IV.
+The HMAC based HKDF used to derive Sender Key, Recipient Key, and Common IV.

 * Master Secret.
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

 * Master Salt (OPTIONAL).
 Variable length byte string containing the salt used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

-* Context IV.
+* Common IV.
 Byte string derived from Master Secret and Master Salt.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 The Sender Context contains the following parameters: